GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Case Study

 \subsection{Environment}

-We use \gls{acr:lrr}~\cite{chan2024league} as the environment for all numerical results. \gls{acr:lrr} provides a standardized simulation engine for \gls{acr:mapf} and \gls{acr:ts}, enabling fair comparisons across algorithms.
+We use \gls{acr:lrr}~\cite{chan2024league} as the environment for all numerical results. \gls{acr:lrr} provides a simulation engine for \gls{acr:mapf} and \gls{acr:ts}, enabling fair comparisons across algorithms.
 The simulator in \gls{acr:lrr} assumes a discrete-time, 4-neighbor grid with heading-constrained motion, where at each step an agent may rotate in place, move forward one cell, or wait.
-Tasks in \gls{acr:lrr} require a single agent to visit two locations (errands) in order (i.e., \gls{acr:mapd}).
+Tasks in \gls{acr:lrr} require an agent to visit two locations (errands) in order (i.e., \gls{acr:mapd}).
 Agents may be \emph{reassigned} to a different task provided they have not yet started the first errand.

 The \gls{acr:lrr} effort also includes an annual competition in which teams submit new algorithms for \gls{acr:mapf} and \gls{acr:ts}.
-For the planning policy~$f_\mathrm{PP}$, we use the \gls{acr:wppl} algorithm~\cite{jiang2024scaling}, the winning solution in the 2023 \gls{acr:lrr} competition.
+For the planning policy~$f_\mathrm{PP}$, we use the \gls{acr:tfgp} algorithm~\cite{chen2024traffic}, the default planner in the 2024 \gls{acr:lrr} competition.
 For the task generator~$f_\mathrm{TG}$, we uniformly sample new tasks from the set of unoccupied nodes at time~$t$.
-Throughout, we report the number of tiles~$\vert V_\mathrm{tile}\vert$ as the size of the graph $G$, counting inaccessible nodes (e.g., shelves).
+Throughout, we report the number of tiles~$\vert V_\mathrm{tile}\vert$ as the size of the graph $G$.
+A tile corresponds to a node in the discretized environment and may be either traversable (e.g., warehouse pathways) or non-traversable (e.g., shelves).
 Unless stated otherwise, $T_{\max}=10,000$.
 The remaining parameters~$\tup{\vert V_\mathrm{tile}\vert, \vert A \vert, M}$ vary across figures.

+\begin{remark}[Success rate] In all tested scenarios, we ensure sufficient time for the planner~$f_{\mathrm{PP}}$ to return a valid plan.
+As a result, we do not evaluate regimes of extreme congestion that may induce deadlocks, which would primarily reflect properties of the planner rather than the scheduler. \end{remark}